-Another quick point, this isn't barbecue.
+It is important to keep in mind, however—and those serious rib barbecuers will agree—oven roasting isn't barbecue.
 Barbecue needs smoke to chemically alter the flavor and surface of meats.
-The oven is not going to create that smoke (hopefully) and so while these ribs are a good... approximation of those BBQ joint ribs, they are not the same thing.
-See our best tips for cooking ribs in the oven.
+The oven is not going to create that smoke (hopefully) and so, while these pork ribs are a good approximation of those BBQ joint ribs, they're not exactly the same thing.Continue to 2 of 10 below.

-What you will need:
+To oven-roast ribs, you will need:

-- A rack of ribs
+- rack of ribs

-- 1/2 cup (120 mL) of rib rub
+- 1/2 cup rib rub

-- 1 cup (240 mL) barbecue sauce
+- 1 cup barbecue sauce

-- A large cooking tray or cookie sheet
+- large cooking tray or cookie sheet

-- A wire cooling rack
+- wire cooling rack